-Autism affects 1 out of 68 children and million of families.
-Garrett and AJ are four-year-old twin boys on the spectrum, and they have a doting 6-year-old sister named Angelina who is neurotypical — and is a great peer model for the boys, according to their dad Drew.
+Autism affects 1 out of 68 children and millions of families.
+Garrett and AJ are four-year-old twin boys on the spectrum, and they have a doting 6-year-old sister named Angelina who is neurotypical — and is a great peer model for the boys, according to their dad, Drew.
 Angelina tells Grover more about her brothers when they join the set of Sesame Street.

 The boys have different types of autism.
-“You would think that because they’re identical twins that their autism would be the same, but it’s very different,” their mother Tracey says.
+“You would think that because they’re identical twins that their autism would be the same, but it’s very different,” their mother, Tracey says.
 AJ has more advanced speech, which his dad attributes to his more outgoing personality.
 Garrett is more laidback, and up until a year ago was nonverbal.
 When he was given a tablet for Christmas, however, that all changed.
-He started spelling simple words, like “cat” and “dog”, and then continued on, spelling words like “elephant” and “walrus” — and leaving his parents open-mouthed.
+He started spelling simple words, like “cat” and “dog,” and then continued on, spelling words like “elephant” and “walrus” — and leaving his parents with their jaws on the floor.

 Watch the video to see more!